delta-gamma/cop701bitcoin/README.md

 1. Making a transaction: The host is given an option to make a transaction of bitcoins to some other host.
 2. Verifying the ledger: At any point of time, a host can verify its ledger with the ledger's of all other nodes.

-# To stop the execution
+# To stop the execution:

  Use the command "exit".